renesas-rz/rzg2_bsp_scripts/docker_setup/README.md

 Now that we have created our docker image, we can start a container based off that image.

 Here is an explanation of each argument.
+Pay special attention to the "--volume" argument because you want your older Ubuntu OS to run inside the container, but want to keep all your build files outside of the container.

 * **docker run** : Run a processes in isolated container
 * **-it** : Starts a command shell inside your container so you can interact with it